-Keto Diet 101: Everything You Need to Know About This Eating Plan
+Keto Diet Explained: Everything You Need to Know About the Ketogenic Diet

-Many different versions of low-carb diets have come and gone over the past several decades, but one carb-restrictive diet that’s been around for generations and is garnering significant attention today is the ketogenic diet.
-Far from a fad diet, the keto diet has actually been practiced safely since the 1920s, when it was first used by clinicians treating ill, obese, and epileptic patients.
+Many different versions of low-carb diets have come and gone over the past several decades, but one carb-restrictive diet that’s been around for generations and is garnering significant attention today is the ketogenic diet, also known as the keto diet.

 What is the Ketogenic Diet?